flaminshinjan/address.ai/README.md

-# AI Hotel Management System
+# Address.AI - AI Hotel Management System

 This is a microservice-based hotel management system built with Go, Docker, and PostgreSQL.